-A data frame containing the indices of consistently misclassfied observations and the corresponding performance measure and the corresponding performance measure.
+A data.frame containing the indices of consistenly misclassfied observations and the corresponding performance measure.

 notclassified The indices of those observations not classfied at all, s. details.

 Slawski, M. Daumer, M. Boulesteix, A.-L. (2008) CMA - A comprehensive Bioconductor package for supervised classification with high dimensional data.
 BMC Bioinformatics 9: 439 pknnCMA Probabilistic Nearest Neighbours